ilpropheta/playground-ot4mmv6n/markdowns/exercise4.md

 The snippet above does not allocate data, instead it just returns a new string_view.

-Many operation can be performed just by narrowing the view on the original string.
+Many operations can be performed just by narrowing the view on the original string.
 Here is how we can left-trim:

 ```cpp
 string_view sv = "    trim me";